saikoneru/image-translator/README.md

 ### Running the Pipeline

-From the project root, start the API gateway with the following commands:
+From the project root, start the API gateway with the following command:

 ```bash
 python -m image_translator --port 5000